 It was in 2012, when Charles Duhigg would forever change the way the world thinks about human potential in his highly acclaimed book The Power of Habit: Why We Do What We Do in Life and Business.
 Now, four years later, the decorated author is at it again.
 In Smarter Faster Better: The Transformative Power of Real Productivity, Duhigg lays out eight key productivity concepts that show why some individuals and businesses are able to accomplish more than the rest.
 Similar to his 2012 worldwide bestseller, Smarter Faster Better has quickly risen to the book charts thanks to Duhigg’s meticulous approach to investigative research and consummate storytelling.
 In Smarter Faster Better, you will learn about some of the most important strategies and tools needed for success and find practical ways to improve your thinking and levels of productivity.

 5.)
 Originals: How Non-Conformists Move the World:

 In 2014, Adam Grant, a highly decorated Wharton Business School professor, showed us how our willingness to help others largely drives our own individual success in his highly acclaimed book Give and Take: A Revolutionary Approach to Success.
-Now, the man who has been recognized as one of the world’s 25 most influential management thinkers illuminates the importance of living originally, champion new ideas, and going against the conforming nature of western society.
+Now, the man who has been recognized as one of the world’s 25 most influential management thinkers illuminates the importance of living originally, championing new ideas, and going against the conforming nature of Western society.
 In Originals: How Non-Conformists Move the World, Grant takes us on an exhilarating ride with stories of individuals who have gone against the norm and been being handsomely rewarded for doing so.
-If you are tired of sitting back and following the status-quo, Originals can help you recognize innovative ideas, understand the perfect time to speak and act, and help you manage your fears and doubts.
+If you are tired of sitting back and following the status quo, Originals can help you recognize innovative ideas, understand the perfect time to speak and act and help you manage your fears and doubts.